 What is it?

-Whether your business is on social media or not, your employees sure are.
-And they list your organization’s name on their public profiles.
-The way your workforce interacts and posts on social media can impact your company’s reputation.
+Whether your business is on social media or not, your employees certainly are.
+They often list your organization's name on public profiles.
+How your workforce interacts and posts on social media can impact your company's reputation.

 Purpose

-The social media policy outlines what form of communication is appropriate for an employee to use on a public platform where they represent your company.
+The social media policy outlines what form of communication is appropriate for an employee when representing your company on public platforms.
 This protects your company's reputation, both online and offline.

-Of course, you cannot limit what they say, but you can mention not to use your business’s name alongside certain types of information or comments.
-In case the rules are broken, do include the disciplinary action you will take.
+You cannot limit what employees say on personal time, but you can request they not use your business name alongside certain types of information or comments.
+In case rules are broken, include the disciplinary action you will take.

 10. Disciplinary Policy